-Paraduodenal hernias, although uncommon, are the most common type of internal hernia.
+Paraduodenal hernias, although uncommon, have classically been the most common type of internal hernia.
+However, incidence of postoperative internal hernias have been increasing recently.
 The two most common types, the left and right paraduodenal hernia involve small bowel herniating through a congenital opening in the mesenteries.
 These internal hernias may result in a closed-loop bowel obstruction.

 The patient typically presents with symptoms of small bowel obstruction: abdominal pain, nausea, vomiting.